Cedars of God

 The Phoenicians, Israelites, Egyptians, Assyrians, Babylonians, Persians, Romans, Arabs, and Turks used Lebanese timber.
-The Egyptians valued their timber for shipbuilding, and in the Ottoman Empire their timber was used to construct railways.
+The Egyptians valued it for shipbuilding, and in the Ottoman Empire the timber was used to construct railways.

 History

 Ancient history

-The mountains of Lebanon were once shaded by thick cedar forests and the tree is the symbol of the country.
-After centuries of persistent deforestation, the extent of these forests has been markedly reduced.
+The mountains of Lebanon were once shaded by thick cedar forests.
+After centuries of persistent deforestation, the extent of the forests has been markedly reduced.

-It was once said that a battle occurred between the demigods and the humans over the beautiful and divine forest of Cedar trees near southern Mesopotamia.
+It was once said that a battle occurred between the demigods and the humans over the beautiful and divine forest of cedar trees near southern Mesopotamia.
 This forest, once protected by the Sumerian god Enlil, was completely bared of its trees when humans entered its grounds 4700 years ago, after winning the battle against the guardians of the forest, the demigods.
 The story also tells that Gilgamesh used cedar wood to build his city.

 Over the centuries, cedar wood was exploited by the Phoenicians, Egyptians, Israelites, Assyrians, Babylonians, Persians, Romans, Arabs, and Turks.
-The Phoenicians used the Cedars for their merchant fleets.
-They needed timbers for their ships and the Cedar woods made them the “first sea trading nation in the world”.
-The Egyptians used cedar resin for the mummification process and the cedar wood for some of “their first hieroglyph bearing rolls of papyrus”.
+The Phoenicians used the cedars for their merchant fleets.
+They needed timbers for their ships and the cedar woods made them the "first sea trading nation in the world".
+The Egyptians used cedar resin for the mummification process and the cedar wood for some of "their first hieroglyph bearing rolls of papyrus".
 In the Bible, Solomon procured cedar timber to build the Temple in Jerusalem.
-The emperor Hadrian claimed these forests as an imperial domain, and destruction of the cedar forests was temporarily halted.
+The Cedar Forest of ancient Mesopotamian religion appears in several sections of the Epic of Gilgamesh.
+The Lebanon cedar is mentioned 103 times in the Bible.
+In the Hebrew text it is named ארז and in the Greek text (LXX) it is named κέδρου.
+For example in Zechariah there is the verse "Open thy doors, O Lebanon, that the fire may devour thy cedars.
+Howl, fir tree; for the cedar is fallen; because the mighty are spoiled: howl, O ye oaks of Bashan; for the forest of the vintage is come down."